nViNova/perser/src/lib/posts/parsearch-2024-10-29-ph-unveils-national-cybersecurity-plan-2023–2028.md

   Gita-Carlos, R. A. (2024, April 6).
 Marcos orders adoption of Nat’l Cybersecurity Plan 2023–2028. https://www.pna.gov.ph/articles/1222170

-  SciTech and Digital News.
+  SciTech and Digital articles.
 (2024, May 24).
-Exploring the Future of Philippine Cybersecurity: Kaspersky Shares Insights on NCSP 2023–2028. https://scitechanddigital.news/2024/05/24/exploring-the-future-of-philippine-cybersecurity-kaspersky-shares-insights-on-ncsp-2023-2028/
+Exploring the Future of Philippine Cybersecurity: Kaspersky Shares Insights on NCSP 2023–2028. https://scitechanddigital.articles/2024/05/24/exploring-the-future-of-philippine-cybersecurity-kaspersky-shares-insights-on-ncsp-2023-2028/

   Senate of the Philippines.
 (2024, October 10).
 Gatchalian urges DICT to elevate the country’s cyber security as a national security concern. https://legacy.senate.gov.ph/press_release/2024/1010_gatchalian1.asp